-Decking homes with evergreens towards the close of the year is a very ancient custom, a remnant of Paganism.
-The early Christian church banned Pagan rituals but this one was probably too ingrained to be stopped.
+Decking homes with evergreens towards the close of the year is an ancient custom, a remnant of paganism.
+The early Christian church banned pagan rituals but this one was probably too ingrained to be stopped.
 The church seems to have decided ‘if you can’t beat ’em, join ’em’, and references to holly in particular have been commonplace in carols since medieval times.

 The first surviving printing of the words of The Holly and the Ivy was a broadside published in Birmingham in 1814.
 (A broadside was a single sheet of flimsy paper printed on one side, sometimes with songs, sometimes with news, often with woodcut illustrations.)
 When it appeared in Joshua Sylvester’s 1861 collection A Garland of Christmas Carols, the editor said it originated from ‘an old broadside, printed a century and a half since’, in other words around 1711.
 He added: ‘The curious similes betwixt the holly and certain events in the life of Christ may yet be occasionally heard in the discourse of aged people.
 The Holly, from time immemorial, has been looked upon as a favoured evergreen, typical of the mission of Our Saviour.’

 In her 2008 book Christmas Angie Mostellar says Christians have identified a wealth of symbolism in the form of holly.
 The thorns of the leaves recall Jesus’s crown of thorns; the red berries are a reminder of the blood that He shed for salvation; and the shape of the leaves, which resemble flames, can serve to reveal God’s burning love for His people.